 The growing problem with harmful content

-Diverse and unusual-looking models are becoming mainstream for fashion brands, but in an incredibly polarized world, these types of influencers tend to attract more hate speech and general nastiness.
+Diverse and atypical-looking models are becoming mainstream for fashion brands, but in an incredibly polarized world, these types of influencers tend to attract more hate speech and general nastiness.

 They can be subjected to racism, sexism, or misogyny.
 They can receive death threats or expletive-laden comments about their appearance, their faces are put on the bodies of extremists in photos, their physical safety is often threatened—and, in the worst cases, social media accounts pop up with the sole purpose of intimidating, demeaning, or harassing them.

-With the rise in wider social movements such as Black Lives Matter and #MeToo, brands are expected to show proactive support for their influencers by moderating comments, speaking out against the instigators, and removing hate speech when it appears.
+With wider social movements such as Black Lives Matter and #MeToo, brands are expected to show proactive support for their influencers by moderating comments, speaking out against the instigators, and removing hate speech when it appears.

-This creates a secondary risk—one where a brand’s reputation is reliant on the health of the influencer’s community or when they unintentionally say or do something that wreaks havoc or causes widespread controversy or calls for them to be canceled.
+This creates a secondary risk—one where a brand’s reputation is reliant on the health of the influencer’s community, or when they unintentionally say or do something that wreaks havoc or causes widespread controversy, or elicits calls for them to be canceled.

 Brands Cannot Risk the Distraction of Harmful Content

 In the case of Fashion Week, when often the livestream was the show, social media, communications, and security teams had to be alert and ready.
 They were tasked not just with timely posting and keeping a watchful eye on potential threats, but with reviewing all the commentary as it flowed in on live posts in real-time.